abbreviatedman/spellbound/data/quotes.md

 215
 00:11:49,127 --> 00:11:52,195
 and as she was escorted
-off campus, she said that...
+off campus, she said that…

 216
 00:11:52,220 --> 00:11:54,210